-6 Tips to Increase Productivity In Your Business
+Increase Productivity In Your Business with these 6 Tips

 Six Tips to Increase Productivity

-These six simple tips will help you increase productivity, stay focused during the workday, and get more done in a shorter amount of time.
+Could your office use a productivity boost?
+If so, start by making sure you’re leading by example and following these six simple tips to increase productivity, stay focused during the workday, and get more done in a less time.

 1. Plan Ahead